-THE RELIGIOUS PROFILE OF THE COLLEGE
+THE RELIGIOUS MAKEUP OF THE COLLEGE

 Gilson College was established to assist parents in the raising of Christian young people.
-There are a variety of Christian denominations represented and these include Seventh-day Adventist, Baptist, Roman Catholic, Coptic, Orthodox, Pentecostal, Anglican, and Uniting Church.
+There are a variety of Christian denominations represented and these include Adventist, Baptist, Roman Catholic, Coptic, Orthodox, Pentecostal, Anglican, and Uniting Church.
 This diversity is seen as being a strength of the College and encourages students to share their ideas and beliefs about God and to ask questions.

-In addition to these variations of the Christian faith a range of other religious traditions are also represented.
-We have students who are Muslim, Hindu, Sikh, Buddhist and many others.
-Despite these differences, all students at Gilson College demonstrate the love, respect and dignity that have become hallmarks of our community.
-All students are expected to engage in the religious activities of the College and contribute to the spiritual character of the community.
+Despite these differences all students of Gilson College demonstrate love, respect and dignity that have become hallmarks of the community.
+All students are expected to engage in the religious activities of the College.